Students can obtain a French minor in one of two ways:

 Note: FREN 3050 is a prerequisite for almost all courses at level 3100 or above.
 FREN 3110-3120 are prerequisites for almost all courses at level 4060 or above.
 See University of Colorado at Boulder Catalog Course Descriptions for specific prerequisites for each course.

-A maximum of six hours upper-division credit may be transferred from other universities or non-CU study abroad programs.
-Courses taken on CU study abroad programs are considered to be CU credit, and are not subject to this limitation.
+A maximum of six hours upper-division credit may be transferred from other universities or non-CU Education Abroad programs.
+Courses taken on CU Education Abroad programs are considered to be CU credit, and are not subject to this limitation.

 All courses for minor credit must be taken FOR A GRADE.
-The only exception to this rule is course credit, which although taken for a grade, is recorded Pass/Fail on the student’s transcript (this includes transfer credit from accredited universities and courses taken on C.U. study abroad programs).
+The only exception to this rule is course credit, which although taken for a grade, is recorded Pass/Fail on the student’s transcript (this includes transfer credit from accredited universities and courses taken on CU Education Abroad programs).

 Students must earn a minimum grade of C- in all courses counted for the minor.